-It is not the normal practice for the trustees, or people connected with them, to receive remuneration, or other benefits, from the WWFS Conservation Fund for which they are responsible, or from institutions connected with the WWFS Conservation Fund.
+It is not the normal practice for the Council members, or people connected with them, to receive remuneration, or other benefits, from the WWFS Conservation Fund for which they are responsible, or from institutions connected with the WWFS Conservation Fund.
 The Chief Executive Officer and the direct reporting senior officers of the Company have employment relationships with the Company and have received remuneration in those capacities.

-As a normal practice and for avoidance of any conflicts of interests, trustees make their declaration of interests as necessary at each trustee meeting of WWFS Conservation Fund conducted during the financial year.
-The key management personnel carry out their daily duties independently from the trustees.
+As a normal practice and for avoidance of any conflicts of interests, Council members make their declaration of interests as necessary at each member meeting of WWFS Conservation Fund conducted during the financial year.
+The key management personnel carry out their daily duties independently from the Council members.